Leonidha Çuri: Flamurtari

 In 1990 Leonidha was hired to become an assistant for the Albania national football team with fellow friend and manager of that team, Agron Sulaj.
 He stayed until that year.

 In 1992 Leonidha Çuri became the assistant manager of Levadiakos FC.
 While staying until 1993.
 In 1996, Leonidha returned to Flamurtari Vlorë finishing 3rd in the 1996–1997 Albanian Superliga.

-Later, he managed the Greece National Fustal Team, Flamurtari, and the Albania National Fustal Team.
-Leonidha Çuri is obviously one of the best Albanian managers of all-time.
+Later, he managed the Greece National Futsal Team, Flamurtari, and the Albania National Futsal Team.
+Leonidha Çuri is obviously one of the best Albanian managers of all time.